-"Thankfully, administering albuterol has minimal side effects; however, not treating or delaying treatment of a child experiencing respiratory distress can have dangerous health consequences.
-SB 3015 will give schools the ability to quickly respond to asthma emergencies and work with students and families to ensure ongoing proper asthma management at school," said Amy Zimmerman, a Program Director at Legal Council for Health Justice.
+"Thankfully, administering albuterol has minimal side effects.
+By comparison, the consequences of not treating or delaying treatment of a child experiencing respiratory distress can be dangerous.
+SB 3015 will give schools the ability to quickly respond to asthma emergencies and work with students and families on proper asthma management at school," said Amy Zimmerman, a Program Director at Legal Council for Health Justice.

-Respiratory Health Association and Legal Council for Health Justice worked together to propose a stock asthma rescue medication policy in Illinois.
-They recently published an issue brief assessing the fit and feasibility of stock asthma rescue medication in Illinois schools, which is available for download on Respiratory Health Association's website lungchicago.org.
+Respiratory Health Association and Legal Council for Health Justice worked together to pursue a stock asthma rescue medication policy in Illinois.
+They published an issue brief assessing the fit and feasibility of stock asthma rescue medication in Illinois schools, which is available for download on Respiratory Health Association's website lungchicago.org.

 Respiratory Health Association has been a local public health leader in Illinois since 1906.
-A policy leader, our organization remains committed to advancing innovative and meaningful policies and programs to improve the lives of those living with asthma.
+The organization remains committed to advancing innovative and meaningful policies and programs to improve the lives of those living with asthma.
 We have been one of the state's leading advocates for asthma prevention and management policies and provide asthma management programs for underserved communities.
 For more information, visit www.lungchicago.org.